Resources

 Long course races are swum in a 50m pool.
 There are fewer turns, and swimmers often need a different pacing rhythm.
 A long course time can feel harder to compare directly with a short course time, especially for younger swimmers.

 Some competitions and standards are long course focused, while others accept short course times or converted times.
-Parents should check the relevant meet rules rather than assuming one time automatically applies to the other.
+Check the relevant meet rules rather than assuming one time automatically applies to the other.

 Why PBs should be separate